isabella232/website-27/docs/bebop/source/includes/_start_coding.md

     * no password
 * use libARDataTransfer which provides an abstraction of the ftp

-**Please note that libARController is not including the data transfer for the moment, it will certainly in the future so this process will be simplified**

 Here is how to do it with libARDataTransfer.

 libARDataTransfer lets you get a list of all stored medias quite quickly.
 It also provides you a way to enrich the list of medias with their thumbnails.
 It also gives you the ability to download the media.